maciejg-git/litewind-alpine-documentation/documentation/range.md

         description: "If true, step ticks are displayed", },
     {
-        name: "show-labels",
+        name: "data-show-labels",
-        type: ["Boolean"],
+        type: ["Boolean", "String"],
         default: "false",
-        description: "If true, the value labels are displayed above the sliders", },
+        description: "If true, the value labels are displayed above the sliders.
+You can also set this prop to `focus` to display the labels when the slider is focused.", },
 ]
 xModel: [